 07 of 11

 Dairy products such as lactose, casein, and caseinates are often added to processed meats and deli meats to act as an emulsifier or contribute to the flavor of the meat.
 Reading labels for most of these products is imperative in determining if they are dairy-free or not, but to make the process easier, look for meats labeled "Kosher" as these will be dairy-free.

 08 of 11

-Granola is traditionally prepared with a mixture of raw grains, dried fruits, nuts and seeds that have been tossed with a sweetener and either butter or oil.
+Granola is traditionally prepared with a mixture of raw grains, dried fruits, nuts, and seeds that have been tossed with a sweetener and either butter or oil.
 While there is no rule of thumb as to which granolas will use which fat, it is often the case that those that are oil-based will be labeled as such.
-Luckily, granola is incredibly easy to prepare and will make your home smell wonderful as it bakes.Continue to 9 of 11 below.
+Luckily, granola and granola bars are incredibly easy to prepare and will make your home smell wonderful as they bake.Continue to 9 of 11 below.

 09 of 11

 While it is often the assumption that soy, nut, and rice-based "cheeses" are non-dairy, it is also often the case that these contain some form of casein or whey proteins.
 Usually, products will be labeled as "vegan" if they are dairy-free.
 Some dairy-free varieties to try are "Follow Your Heart," "Tofutti" and "VeganRella."
 You can also try making your own dairy-free cheese.

 Countless brands of protein bars consist of primarily whey protein, but even many soy protein bars contain dairy in the form of casein, lactose, and milk powder, as well as whey protein or whey protein isolates.
 Your best bet is to look for vegan protein bars, of which there are several on the market.

 Vegetarian "Meat" Products